xumzheng/microsoft-graph-docs/api-reference/beta/resources/crosstenantresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Contains information about the original object in the source Azure AD tenant the object was synchronized from.
-This information is only populated for objects that are synchronized using Azure AD cross-tenant synchronization.
+Contains origin information about a synchronized object from a source Azure AD tenant.
+This information is only populated for objects that are synchronized using [Azure AD cross-tenant synchronization](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview).

 This is an abstract type that's inherited by the [crossTenantSynchronizationResource](crosstenantsynchronizationresource.md) resource type.